 The current zipped through his body but failed to resuscitate him.
 She tried again unsuccessfully.
 Not even a blip disturbed the shrill, flat line running across the ECG.

 Everything inside her shook as she relented and backed away.
 No matter how many times she witnessed death, she never got used to it.
 It was a black presence, as pervasive as it was cruel.
 It struck the young and old equally, failed to distinguish between the good and the wicked, followed no rules in its ruthless pursuit of life.
 And tonight it had feasted yet again.

 She checked the stark, white face of the clock on the wall across from her.
 “Time of death, eleven fifty-five,” she whispered.

 Diane approached her, her gaze narrowing.
 “Why don’t you go for a walk, Lia?
 Clear your head, forget this ever happened.”

 “What?”
 Lia shook the fog from her mind.
 “No, I’m not going anywhere.”

-The intense glitter gave way to confusion.
-Diane raised her arms, grabbed Lia by the shoulders, began to pull her closer.
+The unsettling intensity in Diane’s eyes gave way to confusion.
+The nurse raised her arms, grabbed Lia by the shoulders, began to pull her closer.